 1.1 The Classification Code requires Classification Organisations to Process Classification Data relating to Athletes, Athlete Support Personnel, Classification Personnel, and other individuals involved in Para sport.
-The purpose of the International Standard for Classification Data Protection (this International Standard) is to support Classification Organisations to use Classification Data consistently in accordance with the Classification Code and their legal obligations under Data Protection Laws, and reflects the fact that personal information protection increasingly is regarded as a fundamental human right entitled to protection under legal frameworks around the world.
+The purpose of the International Standard for Classification Data Protection (this International Standard) is to support Classification Organisations to use Classification Data consistently in accordance with the Classification Code and their legal obligations under applicable Data Protection Laws.

-2. Definitions
+2. General provision